Kurento/kurento/source/features/kurento_modules.rst

 .. image:: /images/toolbox/GStreamerFilter.png
    :align:  center

+Note that usage of some popular GStreamer elements requires installation of additional packages.
+For example, overlay elements such as *timeoverlay* or *textoverlay* require installation of the **gstreamer1.5-x** package, which will also install the *Pango* rendering library.

 The following class diagram shows the relationships of the main filter classes:

 .. graphviz:: /images/graphs/filters.dot